Fees, Tuition, Refunds, and Holds

 You may pay tuition fees in cash, by check, or electronically.
-For updates on tuition fee information, payment deadlines, and procedures check the Student Financial Services website each semester or call 530-898-5936.
+For updates on tuition fee information (Schedule of Fees), payment deadlines, and procedures check the Student Financial Services website each semester or call 530-898-5936.

 Legal residents of California are not charged non-resident tuition for their bachelor's or master's degree.
 Application and Semester Tuition Fees are applicable to all students.
 See also Fee Waivers and Exemptions at the end of this chapter.

 Application Fee $55.00

 The Application Fee is non-refundable and payable by check, money order, or credit card at the time you submit your application.
 Fees are subject to change without notice.